-Coronavirus has been a boon for the growing work-from-home trend, making millions of people into remote workers for the first time almost overnight as companies seek to continue business as best they can. amid the current global pandemic.
+Home working is the new future.
+Coronavirus has been a boon for the growing work-from-home trend, making millions of people into remote workers for the first time almost overnight as companies seek to continue business as best they can.
+Amid the current global pandemic.

-Whilst I totally understand that the any world-wide pandemic is currently disruptive and upsetting, I do also think that it bring opportunity – even at the start of the current situation with Coronavirus , I have said that when we come out the other side, we’ll find ourselves in new age where organisations and the workforce will have honed their home-working skills and utilisation of technology.
-I believe we’re going to find ourselves in “new normal”.
-And surely, this will be a good thing long term from everything to work-life balance, opportunities for working parents and the environment.
+Whilst I totally understand that the world-wide pandemic is currently disruptive and upsetting, I do also think that it brings opportunity - even at the start of the current situation with Coronavirus, I have said that when we come out the other side, we’ll find ourselves in a new age where organisations and the workforce will have honed their home-working skills and utilisation of technology.
+I believe we’re going to find ourselves in a “new normal”.
+Surely this will be a good thing in the long run, for everything from work-life balance, opportunities for working parents and the environment.

 In the interview, Professor Bloom said, “People were trained.
 They were set up, whereas now we’ve just been thrown in.
 It’s like you join the army, then on day three you’re told you’re going to be parachute-jumping at lunchtime, and you’re given a parachute and thrown out of the plane.
 No training, no preparation.”